-4. What will the study involve for my child/person under my care?
+4. What will the study involve for me?

-If you decide your child or the person under your care can take part in this study, they will be asked to participate in a 30-minute interview at school.
-Specific timing of these interviews will be negotiated with the school, but they will be within school hours.
+If you decide to take part in this study, you will be asked to participate in a 30-minute interview on your school or university campus.
+If you are not affiliated with a school or university, interviews will be conducted in public library seminar rooms.

-Your child or person under your care will be asked these main questions, as well as potential follow up questions:
+You will be asked these main questions, as well as potential follow up questions:

 - 1. Were/are you eligible for an ATAR? - What influenced your decision to choose this? - 2.
-What do you think the purposes of the HSC are? - (if relevant to participant) Prior to receiving your results from UAC and NESA, did your opinion differ to what you believe now?
+Do you currently think the HSC serves more than one purpose?
+Why/why not? - If yes, what are the purposes? - If no, what is the one purpose? - (if relevant to participant) Prior to receiving your results from UAC and NESA, did your opinion differ to what you believe now?
 Why/why not? - 3.
-On a scale from 1 to 5, with 5 being highly stressed and 1 being not at all, how stressed did/do you feel during the HSC year? - Why did/do you feel this stressed? - 4. (if needed for further information) Were/are the factors contributing to your stress related to your awareness of the HSC's purpose/s?
+On a scale from 1 to 5, with 5 being highly stressed and 1 being not at all, how stressed did/do you feel in the HSC? - Why did/do you feel this stressed and why did you choose this number? - 4.
+Are the factors contributing to your stress predominantly external or internal factors?
 Why/why not? - 5.
-How do you feel about the current HSC system? - 6. (if needed for further information) Based on your experience, do you believe the purposes of the HSC you identified earlier are still relevant for you and other students?
-Why/why not? - If not, what do you believe the purpose/s of the HSC should be?
+What is your attitude towards the current HSC system? - 6.
+What do you believe the best HSC system would be and why?

-They don't have to all be answered and participants are allowed to go into as much or as little depth as they are comfortable with.
-Participants may also be asked follow up questions based on their responses given the interview structure will not be rigid and can flow naturally.
+You don't have to answer all of them, and you can go into as much or as little depth as you are comfortable with.
+You may also be asked follow up questions based on your responses given the interview structure will not be rigid and can flow naturally.

-There will be audio recording on a phone involved if you and your child/person under your care consent to this.
+There will be audio recording on a phone involved if you consent to this.
 This will help the researcher transcribe your responses for analysis purposes later in the research project.
-There will also be an opportunity to review this transcript prior to analysis to verify the transcript accurately reflects the contributions of the participant.
+There will also be an opportunity for you to review this transcript prior to analysis so you can verify the transcript accurately reflects your contributions.
+The researcher will contact you when you need to engage in this process.
+You will be provided with approximate dates of when it will occur after your interview.

-5. Can we withdraw once started?
+5. Can I withdraw once I have started?